2019 Milwaukee summer festival guide

 Various theaters in the Milwaukee area

-No matter what time of year it takes place, however, come out and see countless eclectic films from all sorts of genres, delivered from all across the globe – and many right from your backyard too.
+2019 marks a big year for the Milwaukee Film.
+No matter what time of year it takes place, come out and see countless eclectic films from all sorts of genres, delivered from all across the globe – and many right from your backyard too.
 It's almost a guarantee that a few of the films will pop up again a few months later at the Oscars – and will probably pop up on your own personal top ten list for the year!

 Post a comment / write a review.